 Not Royal Enfield Bullet or Classic 350: This premium roadster bike gets ₹16,797 off this festive season

-Triumph Motorcycles announces special Diwali offers on the Speed 400 and Speed T4, with prices reduced by up to ₹16,797 despite the GST hike on 350cc+ bikes.
+Triumph Motorcycles announces a price cut on the Speed 400 and Speed T4, with prices reduced by up to ₹16,797 despite the GST hike on 350cc+ bikes.

 In a customer-friendly move ahead of the festive season, Triumph Motorcycles, in partnership with Bajaj Auto, has announced a significant price cut on its popular Speed 400 and Speed T4 models.
 This decision comes even as the GST on motorcycles above 350 cc has been increased to 40 per cent, defying expectations of price hikes across the industry.